OpenData-tu/documentation/07-Database.md

 Based on our knowledge, any relational database as main data storage has been quickly disregarded.
 Fairly bad scaling behavior with the amount of data we should be able to handle and the fixed data-schema architecture were not a good fit for our use case.
 That does not mean, that a relational database might be used for some special requirements.

-Based on the preexisting experience in the group we had a closer look at Elastic Search and checked it against our requirements.
+Based on the preexisting experience in the group we had a closer look at Elasticsearch and checked it against our requirements.
 This first look was very promising, but more on that in the next chapter.

 Other solutions in the realm of NoSQL databases were mainly web research.
 That included what is out there and what is the strength and weaknesses of each solution.
 That included mainly the big known ones like Cassandra, MangoDB, ...